 - Removes Guesswork - Video pipe inspection takes the guesswork out of diagnostics and allows the plumber to quickly and accurately pinpoint the problem area.

 - Minimal Invasion - Before the advent of video technology, contractors dealt with sewer line issues by digging up portions of your yard and driveway.
-And, since some of the line runs from the house into the street, most of the pipe had to be exposed to find the damage.
+And, since some of the lines runs from the house into the street, most of the pipe had to be exposed to find the damage.
 With sewer line video inspection, you eliminate most of the digging required to find the problem.

 - It's Cost-Effective - Since video inspection virtually eliminates the need for digging, it saves both time and money.